10 Essential Figma Tips for UX Designers

 • Group related stuff (Ctrl + G)

-• Use colors to mark different sections
+• Use colours to mark different sections

 Create a smart file structure: